FuryanRasta/Merlinus/docs/README.md

-# Desmos Docs
+# Mage Docs
-This folder contains the documentation of Desmos Network hosted on https://docs.desmos.network.
+This folder contains the documentation of Mage Network hosted on https://docs.mage.network.
 Feel free to open issues/PRs to contribute!

 ## Installation